jpmorganchase/modular/docs/building-apps/esm-views.md

 The allow / block lists are parsed and processed according to this logic:

-- If a dependency is local to the workspace and the version specified in the dependent package.json matches the verion in the dependency package.json (either exactly or by wildcard), it will be bundled
+- If a dependency is local to the workspace and the version specified in the depending `package.json` matches the version in the dependency `package.json` (either exactly or by wildcard), it will be bundled
 - If a dependency is only in the allow list, it will be rewritten
 - If a dependency is only in the block list, it will be bundled